Auros/SiraUtil/README.md

  ```

 ### Notice
-When creating bindings for UI (specifically for BSML), you'll probably be using `BeatSaberUI.CreateViewController` and `BeatSaberUI.CreateFlowCoordinator`, there's an extension method on DiContainers which I've made specifically for injecting and resolving classes already created.
-Here's an example
+When creating bindings for UI (specifically for BSML), you'll probably be using `BeatSaberUI.CreateViewController` and `BeatSaberUI.CreateFlowCoordinator`, there's an extension method on DiContainers which I've made specifically for injecting and resolving objects that are already created.
+Here's an example.

 ```csharp
 public override void InstallBindings()